Chapter 10 – Stone Ghosts

 “We fear the light!” said a young female voice from behind the door of the wheelhouse.
 “For the light brings Order and Death upon us.
 You will bring them here!
 We will not reveal ourselves but we will kill you if you stay any longer in our city.”

 “Milverburg is ours,” another voice added, again a young female with an odd accent: “We are déathscufan.
 We know you both well, Fria Rafson and Amos Crawin: we do not fear you; we will kill you because you will bring the butchers here.”

 “But you did not kill them all,” the first voice said angrily.
-“The Angels still fly and they will come for you.
-They will come for us.
-We could have lived here in peace for ever but now, because of you, they will destroy Milverburg with their flying machines and the Tally-men will hunt us forever!”
+“The rotorcraft still fly and will come for you.
+They’ll come for us.
+We chased them out of Milverburg and we could have lived here in peace for ever and ever but now, because of you, they will come again and destroy Milverburg with their flying machines and the Brothers and the Tally-men will hunt us again!”

 “How many of you are there?”
 Amos demanded as Fria dabbed at the nick to her ear and ground her teeth in frustration.

 “No you’re not.
 Our Ferals knew you were watching us as their senses are keen.
 They named you stone-ghosts and they told us of your whisperings in the air shafts.”

 “Liar!
 We are the ghosts that bring death.
 Your beast-children have sharp eyes and ears but they are as dull as clay.”